-AP Economics
+AP Micro/Macro Economics 703911

-Combination of two AP courses: AP Macroeconomics and AP Microeconomics.
+Combination of two AP courses: AP Microeconomics and AP Macroeconomics.
 At the end of the year, students will take AP exams for both courses.
 ADVANCED PLACEMENT EXAMINATION IS REQUIRED, PAID FOR BY THE DISTRICT.
 This course can be used as a required 11th grade Social Studies credit (if AP US History was taken as a sophomore) or as a 12th grade global elective.
+May be taken as a substitute for Contemporary Studies.

-AP European History
+11 70451H 70452H 10 AP European History 12

 Study of modern European History, 1450 to the present, with particular reference to the Renaissance/ Reformation, the rise of strong central governments, plus major social, economic and intellectual trends.
 A list of collateral reading with written commentaries will be required.
 ADVANCED PLACEMENT EXAMINATION IS REQUIRED, PAID FOR BY THE DISTRICT.
 This course can be used as a required 11th grade Social Studies credit (if AP US History was taken as a sophomore) or as a 12th grade global elective.
+May be taken as a substitute for Contemporary Studies.

-AP Psychology
+AP Psychology 70471H 70472H 11 12

 Includes the study of human behavior and cognition in learning principles, memory and thought, altered states of consciousness, personality theories, human development, testing, and disturbance.
 Some outside research is required.
 ADVANCED PLACEMENT EXAMINATION IS REQUIRED, PAID FOR BY THE DISTRICT.
-This course can be used as a required 11th grade Social Studies credit (if AP US History was taken as a sophomore) or as a 12th grade global elective.
+This course can be used as a required 11th grade Social Studies credit or as a 12th grade global elective.